iTwin/itwinjs-core/docs/learning/ui/AugmentingUI.md

 # Augmenting the UI of an iTwin App

-There are two basic ways to augment the UI of a host iTwinApp.
+There are two basic ways to augment the UI of a host iModelApp.

-The simplest way is to use a `UiItemsProvider` to provide definitions for Tool buttons, Status Bar items, and Widgets to add to an existing frontstage.
-In this scenario, as frontstage components are constructed at runtime, calls are made to all registered UiItemsProviders to gather item definitions to insert into the host applications UI.
-The item definitions are sorted and arranged by their itemPriority value.
+The simplest way is to use one or more `UiItemsProvider` to provide definitions for Tool buttons, Status Bar items, Backstage items, and Widgets.
+In this scenario, as frontstage components are constructed at runtime, calls are made to all registered UiItemsProviders to gather item definitions to insert into the host iModelApp.

 The second way is for a package to provide an entire stage definition.
 It is recommended that this be done using the [StandardFrontstageProvider]($appui-react), which will provide an empty stage that can then be populated via UiItemsProviders.

-A package must have an initialize() method that registers its UiItemsProvider, as in this example:
+A common technique is for a package to have an initialize() method that registers its Tools and UiItemsProvider.
+See this approach in example below.

 ```ts
   private static registerUiComponents(): void {